 Sweet 18 is just like its name: really sweet and cute.
 It is relatively a lesser popular drama, but deserves a watch for sure.
 It is completely feel good and has a warm heart which makes it really adorable.

-We meet Jung-sook (Han Ji Hye), a high school girl, and leader of her group and a girl with a badass attitude.
+We meet Jung-sook (Han Ji Hye), an 18 year old girl and leader of her group with a badass and carefree attitude.
 She falls in love at first sight with Hyuk-jun (Lee Dong Gun), a prosecutor, who is decent, mature and understanding.
 He agrees to marry her because of the responsibility he has as the first-born of his traditional, conservative family.
 The story then explores the different faces of an arrange marriage and also the transformation of our heroine from an immature, aimless and rebellious girl to an understanding and sensible woman with an aim.

 The negative characters never overshadow the goodness of the show and it was refreshing to see them turning into humorous ones at the later stage of the drama.
 They never go overboard with their scheming and it’s the heroine who emerges out as the winner every time.

 The drama successfully showcases the contrast between the traditional culture and the modern one.
 Each and every character is ambrosial and is given importance and no one gives you the feeling to fast forward.
 I especially liked our hero’s friend and their bromance.
 The way he gives advice to him on married life, even though he himself is a bachelor is really funny, as are their interactions.

 Same goes for our heroine, who has a group of committed friends and their hanging out looks so real and fun.
 Apart from these, I liked grandfather and Lee Dong Gun’s older sister.
 Plus, I liked her love line with his best friend.
 The drama nicely knits the prosecutor related plot line with the romance angle, but never makes it the main focus.